huggingface/transformers/docs/source/en/perf_infer_gpu_many.md

 <Tip>

 Flash Attention can only be used for models using fp16 or bf16 dtype.
-Make sure to cast you model before using BetterTransformer.
+Make sure to cast your model before using BetterTransformer.

 </Tip>